0xn3va/cheat-sheets/Web Application/Account Takeover/README.md

 - [Write up: account takeover https://teamplay.qiwi.com](https://hackerone.com/reports/439207)

-# Adding or Changing Email Addresses
+# Adding or changing email addresses

 If the operations of adding a new email address or changing an existing one do not require password confirmation, session hijacking, XSS or CSRF can lead to account takeover.